Frequently Asked Questions

 Does the St. Johns County Sheriff’s Office have a take home car program?
 Yes, take home cars are available for most law enforcement positions.

-Does SJSO Have policy in place for appearance to include tattoos, beards, piercings, etc?
-Yes, our agency has a policy and SOP in place which outlines the agency’s appearance standards.
+Does SJSO have policy in place for appearance to include tattoos, beards, piercings, etc?
+Yes, our agency has policies in place which outlines the agency’s appearance standards.

 Do you have to start in corrections prior to going to the road?
 No, the St. Johns County Sheriff’s Office is looking for those who want to make corrections a career.
 In order to apply for transfer from corrections to another position, there is a preferred three (3) year waiting period.